zimolzak/fcc-rf-formulas/Readme.md

 ## Examples

     >>> import fcc
-    >>> fcc.pth(1, 0.45)
+    >>> fcc.exempt_milliwatts_sar(1, 0.45)
     44.372516027834514

-`pth(distance, frequency)` implements threshold power (P_th) for SAR-based exemption (FCC 19-126, page 23).
-That means if you have a 0.45 GHz (450 MHz) source, which is 1 cm away, you get a SAR-based exemption if "each of the maximum time-averaged power or maximum time-averaged ERP is no more than" **44.4 milliwatts.** This method of exemption only applies to UHF or higher, not VHF or HF.
+`exempt_milliwatts_sar(cm, ghz)` implements threshold power (P_th) for SAR-based exemption (FCC 19-126, page 23).
+This example says that if you have a 0.45 GHz (450 MHz) source, which is 1 cm away, you get a SAR-based exemption if "each of the maximum time-averaged power or maximum time-averaged ERP is no more than" **44.4 milliwatts.** This method of exemption only applies to UHF or higher, not VHF or HF.

     >>> import fcc
-    >>> fcc.erpth(1, 444)
+    >>> fcc.exempt_watts_mpe(1, 444)
     5.6832

-`erpth(distance, frequency)` implements the MPE-based exemption (FCC report p 26) and returns an effective radiated power threshold according to a formula.
-The example above means that a 444 MHz source which is 1 meter away is exempt if its ERP is no more than **5.7 watts.** If the radiator is closer than a certain cutoff distance, "evaluation is required" (p 25, footnote 143).
+`fcc.exempt_watts_mpe(meters, mhz)` implements the MPE-based exemption (FCC report p.
+26) and returns an effective radiated power threshold according to a formula.
+The example above means that a 444 MHz source which is 1 meter away is exempt if its ERP is no more than **5.7 watts.** If the radiator is closer than a certain cutoff distance, "evaluation is required" (p.
+25, footnote 143).
 This method of exemption works over a much broader range of frequencies.

 Mind your units!
 They are all different magnitudes of units between